-- 4. The purpose of the NRLMG report is to provide information on rock lobster fisheries and a comprehensive background to the NRLMG's advice and recommendations on sustainability measures and management controls for rock lobster fisheries to the Minister of Fisheries. - 5.
-The report reviews a range of topics considered and activities undertaken by the NRLMG during 2005.
-The information contained in this report includes: - a) a description of New Zealand rock lobster fisheries; - b) the framework for managing rock lobster fisheries; - c) an explanation of management procedures and harvest control rules; - d) an outline of stock assessment issues. - 6.
-This report also contains recommendations related to: - a) the role and function of the NRLMG; - b) the establishment of a multi-sector stakeholder group for the CRA 3 fishery; - c) a regulatory proposal for CRA 7; and - d) a regulatory proposal for CRA 8. - 7.
-A separate TAC and Sustainability advice paper fulfils the role of the Ministry of Fisheries Initial Position Paper (IPP) and forms the basis of the Minister's statutory consultation with stakeholders on rock lobster issues. - 8.
-The principal advice and recommendations in the supplementary TAC and Sustainability advice include - a) adjustments to the CRA 7 and CRA 8 TACs as a consequence of the application of the NSS Management Procedure, including advice on the allocations to be made for customary, amateur, commercial and other fishing related mortalities of those stocks.
+- 5. The purpose of the NRLMG report is to provide information on rock lobster fisheries and a comprehensive background to NRLMG advice and recommendations on sustainability measures and management controls for rock lobster fisheries to the Minister of Fisheries. - 6.
+The report reviews a range of topics considered and activities undertaken by the NRLMG during 2006.
+The information contained in this report includes: - a) a description of New Zealand rock lobster fisheries; - b) the framework for managing rock lobster fisheries; - c) an explanation of management procedures and harvest control rules; - d) an outline of stock assessment issues. - 7.
+This report also contains discussions related to: - a) the role and function of the NRLMG; - b) a proposal to remove the CRA 7 commercial closure period; - c) a proposal for catch identification of rock lobsters legitimately taken by the recreational fishing sector; - d) the operation of a multi-sector stakeholder group for the CRA 3 fishery; - 8.
+A separate TAC and Sustainability advice paper would fulfil the role of the Ministry of Fisheries Initial Position Paper (IPP) and forms the basis of the Minister's statutory consultation with stakeholders on rock lobster issues. - 9.
+There were no TAC and Sustainability issues on the NRLMG agenda during 2006 and therefore no supplementary advice paper or any requirement for statutory consultation.